neilbaldwin/JTextBox/readme.md

 As a consequence I realised it would then be easy to add "center" as an alignment option, so you can do that too now.

 ## Updates and Changes

+#### 16/11/2023

+* Added a new instance variable `over-scaling-factor` - this is used to force the rendering engine to render the text images at higher resolutions (and then are scaled back to the correct font size before rendering the text box) which makes a huge improvement to pixelation when zoomed into the Max window.
+See details above in **"Over-Scaling Factor"**

 #### 15/11/2023